 1. Learning Through Teaching

-Learning through teaching means that if you have to explain something to someone else, then you must have already learned to explain it to yourself.
-A Trainee is encouraged to teach their skills to other users within their business to grow their knowledge and skills, so in turn they can also train.
+You’re probably familiar with learning through books or in classes, but many overlook the most thorough learning experience - teaching.
+We believe the best test of whether or not you really understand a concept is trying to teach it to someone else.
+Teaching calls for complete understanding of the concept.
+A Trainee is encouraged to teach their skills to other users within their business to grow their knowledge and skills, so in turn, they can also train.
 This fosters the perpetual model of learning through teaching to build bench strength within the business.

 2. Turn Knowledge into Skill